turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 ## I don't see my 6 GHz Wi-Fi

 6GHz Wi-Fi has many restrictions depending on the region you are in.
-To be able to use it, make sure that you set your [reforis/region/region.md](region in reForis) right and that you are using a channel allowed in your region.
+To be able to use it, make sure that you set your [region in reForis](reforis/region/region.md) right and that you are using a channel allowed in your region.
 If uncertain, set the channel to auto.

 Another limitation of the 6GHz band is that WPA3 is mandatory, as well as the _Protected Management Frame_ feature.
 So make sure your security settings are